flipz357/smatchpp/README.md

 Measures similarity on different types of subgraphs (e.g., NER, cause, etc.).
 To apply, use `-score_dimension all-multialign` or `score_dimension all-onealign`.
 Multi align re-calculates alignments for each pair of sub-graph, one-align calculates one alignment for a pair of graphs which is then re-used for the sub-graph pairs.
 Currently only available when `-graph_type amr`.

-## Python package<a id="pip-install"></a>
+## Python package<a id="python-package"></a>

-### Pip installation
+### Pip installation< id="pip-install"></a>

 To install SMATCH++ as a python package, simply run

 `pip install smatchpp`

 A main interface is a smatchpp.Smatchpp object.
 With this, most kinds of operations can be performed on graphs and pairs of graphs.
 For other and more custom operations, specific modules can be loaded.
-Some examples are in the following,
+Some examples are in the following

+## Python usage examples<a id="python-usage"></a>

 ### Example I: Smatch++ matching with basic default<a id="ex-basicdefault"></a>